 Step 3: Select Not Configured, and then click Apply button.
-Restart your PC.
-If the message is still appearing when you open Windows Update in Settings, simply click Check for updates button once.
+Restart your PC if the message is still appearing when you open Windows Update in Settings, simply click Check for updates button once.
 The message will disappear in no time.

-Step 1: Open Settings app either by clicking its icon in the Start menu or using Windows logo + I hotkey.
+Step 1: Open Settings app either by clicking its icon in the Start menu or using the Windows logo + I hotkey.

 Step 3: Click Feedback & diagnostics.
-Under Diagnostics and usage data section, select either Enhanced or Full from the drop-down menu to turn off “Some settings are managed by your organization” message.
+Under the Diagnostics and usage data section, select either Enhanced or Full from the drop-down menu to turn off “Some settings are managed by your organization” message.

 Step 2: In the Local Group Policy Editor, navigate to the following policy: